slsa-framework/slsa/docs/spec/v1.0/about.md

 The combination of tracks and levels offers an easy way to discuss whether software meets a specific set of requirements.
-By referring to an artifact as meeting SLSA Build Level 3, for example, you're indicating in one phrase that the software artifact was built following a defined set of multiple security practices that qualify it for that level.
+By referring to an artifact as meeting SLSA Build Level 3, for example, you're indicating in one phrase that the software artifact was built following a set of security practices that industry leaders agree protect against particular supply chain compromises.

 ## What SLSA doesn't cover